Hehuanshan Road is the highest automobile pass in Taiwan

 The curvy and mountainous Hehuanshan Road is currently the only paved road leading across the Central Mountains via the famous Taroko Gorge.
-Climbing up to Wuling, at 3.275m (10,744ft) above the sea level, is the highest automobile pass in Taiwan.
+Topping out by Wuling, at 3.275m (10,744ft) above the sea level, is the highest automobile pass in Taiwan.

 The Hehuanshan Road goes from Taichung City to Hualien via the famous Taroko Gorge.
 It leads up from Puli in central Nantou past Wushe (Ren-ai) and Chingjing Farm up to Wuling.
 The road is narrow and winding throughout, and is considered a dangerous and difficult road by many drivers.
 This road often becomes clogged in winter, when many locals travel up the mountain to see snow.
 Recently, after several incidents, buses and large trucks were barred from this stretch of road.
 The highway number 14 that connects Taiwan’s north, east and west is over 3200m above sea level making it the highest place you can drive to in Taiwan.
 At this altitude, there are few trees and so the views are plentiful and spectacular.
 Just beware that the weather can be very changeable and warm clothes/waterproofs are a good idea all year round.